jui-roy/POWER-BI-PORTFOLIO/README.md

 # POWER-BI-PORTFOLIO

 All my PowerBI Projects are here...
+Due to sudden Updates of Novypro

 --What I have learn--